trudramukerji14/llm_android_agent/README.md

 The agent is prompted to perform multi-step actions to achieve goals (e.g., "Uninstall the Slack app") based on observed app UI elements.
 The models are evaluated in both **zero-shot** and **few-shot** settings.

+## Organization

+The scripts for the agents, scoring, and evaluatiing can be found in the src subdirectory.

 ## Setup

 ### 1. Clone This Repository